liamzdenek/ferment-ai/memory-bank/progress.md

 ### HTTP Application Demo

 An HTTP application demo has been created in 'packages/demo/src/http-app-example.ts' that shows how to use the HttpApplication class from the runtime package.
 It demonstrates how to create a virtual model and serve it over HTTP.
+This demo will be updated to use the new ECS architecture.

 To build and run the HTTP application demo: